huggingface/blog/accelerate-big-models.md

 ## Running a model split on several devices

-One last part we haven't touched is how Accelerate enables your model to run with its weight spread across several GPUs, CPU RAM and the disk folder.
-This is done very simply, using hooks.
-PyTorch provides an API to add functions executed just before each forward called [hooks](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.register_forward_hook).
+One last part we haven't touched is how Accelerate enables your model to run with its weight spread across several GPUs, CPU RAM, and the disk folder.
+This is done very simply using hooks.

+> [hooks](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.register_forward_hook) are a PyTorch API that adds functions executed just before each forward called

 We couldn't use this directly since they only support models with regular arguments and no keyword arguments in their forward pass, but we took the same idea.
 Once the model is loaded, the `dispatch_model` function will add hooks to every module and submodule that are executed before and after each forward pass.
 They will:
 - make sure all the inputs of the module are on the same device as the weights;